 - Have him fill the rest of the bottom of the terrarium with potting soil.
 Make sure there is at least an inch of room between the soil and the top of the plastic.

 - Help him plant his seeds and plants in the soil.

 - Let him fill his spray bottle with water.

 - Have him use the spray bottle to cover the soil with a fine mist.

-- Take the scissors and carefully cut two one vertical slits on either side of the terrarium's top.
-Each slit should be about one inch long.
+- Take the scissors and carefully cut two 1-inch vertical slits on either side of the terrarium's top.

 - Help your child place the top of the bottle on the terrarium.
-The slits you made should help the bottom fit securely with the top.
+The slits you made should help secure the bottom and the top.

-- Have him place his terrarium in area that gets some sunlight.
+- Have him place his terrarium in an area that gets some sunlight.

-- If the terrarium gets too damp, let your child take the lid off and let it dry out for a couple of days.
+- If the terrarium gets too damp, have your child take the lid off and let it dry out for a couple of days.

 Terrariums make great gifts!
 Your child can even add some tiny toy decorations or signs—just make sure any added items don't mind a little moisture or heat.